gurwinder1263/Soccer_League_Project/README.md

 - one want to be able to create a new team and add it to a list of teams.
 - one want to be able to select a team and add a new player to the team.
 - one want to be able to select a team and view a list of the players on that team.
-- one want to be able to select a player on a team and add a new statistic for that player, for example, the number of goals scored in a game
+- one want to be able to select a player on a team and train player to increase the overall soccer rating. for example, a training session would enhance skills which would increase overall rating for that player.